 Yet not all ET patients are suitable candidates for this treatment, and the treatment landscape is shifting with the emergence of a newer, less invasive technology: MRI-guided focused ultrasound (MRgFUS).

-Cedars-Sinai is one of only approximately 50 hospitals nationwide positioned to leverage MRgFUS technology with the Exablate Neuro device, manufactured by Insightec.
+Cedars-Sinai’s Movement Disorders Program, led by Michele Tagliati, MD, is one of only approximately 50 hospital-based programs nationwide positioned to leverage MRgFUS technology with the Exablate Neuro device, manufactured by Insightec.
 The device was approved by the FDA for unilateral treatment of medication-refractory ET in 2016 and for treating a patient’s second side in 2022.
 The technology was also approved for tremor-predominant Parkinson’s disease.
 Additionally, it was approved for Parkinson’s with a target of the globus pallidus internus in 2022 (but is not yet covered by Medicare for this indication).

 Using an acoustic lens to focus ultrasound waves, MRgFUS enables neurosurgeons to heat and ablate specific points in the brain with accuracy to less than a millimeter.
 Progressive sonication allows for heating at a low temperature to get a subtle effect, controlling a patient’s tremor without destroying critical tissue.